tampueduard/study003-the-hidden-harmony/study003A-Etherna/README.md

 <img src="img/003A_mouse_selection_sound_realisation.png" width="800">
 </p>

 In this case, for the entire project are used ```cycle ~``` modules, or sine waves.
-This do not imply that other sound forms can be used, and this also extends to the uso of external softwares.
+This do not imply that other sound forms can be used, and this also extends to the use of external software.
 Other applications of this patch see for example the use of midi messages to communicate with Ableton Live, opening the process to broad sound possibilities.

 Note.
 Some of the modules seen in the previous image are explained [here](#extras).